-Do yourself a favor and make a couple of test panels using a softwood veneer like walnut or redwood and also from a hardwood veneer like maple or Karelian birch burl.
+Do yourself a favor and make a couple of test panels using a softwood veneer like walnut or redwood and a hardwood veneer like maple or Karelian birch burl.
 These panels don't have to be large.
 Even an 8" x 10" sample works fine.
 Apply the glue to the substrate, press the panel, and let it cure.

 Draw a dozen or more lines across the veneer surface with a pencil.
 Be sure the pencil lines go all the way out to to the edges of the panel since this is where many sand-through mistakes can happen.
 Then use your favorite tool to sand the panel.
 I use a random orbit sander typically starting with 120 grit.
 Watch the sanding lines disappear and note where they are removed easiest.
 You will likely find that the edges of the panel are where the pencil lines are removed with the least amount of effort.

 Continue sanding the panel and trying various amounts of pressure on the tool to see how it affects the removal of the pencil markings.
 You would normally stop sanding when the pencil lines are removed and the panel is smooth, but in this case go ahead and keep sanding.
 The goal here is to sand down to the glue layer so that you get a feel for exactly how long you can sand before disaster strikes.

 Consider making a few of these test panels and test mistakes and with that you will have gained invaluable knowledge that will help you avoid sanding through a project veneer panel.